marcopiraccini/sd-swim/README.md

 | updates            |   member[]    |  updates in piggybacking   |
 | request.target     |   node        |  node to be checked indirectly   |
 | request.requester  |   node        |  the indirect check requester    |

+## Notes / TODOs
+Not yet implemented / possible improvements:
+- No control on message size
+- Random failure detection (instead using round-robin + random reordering on completing the traversal)